ayrna/orca/doc/orca-tutorial-2.md

    313    64   102    54    29
 ```

+---

-***Exercise*** : obtain the average imbalanced ratio for this dataset, where the imbalanced ratio of each class is the sum of the number of patterns of the rest of classes divided by the number of classes times the number of patterns of the class.
+***Exercise 1***: obtain the average imbalanced ratio for this dataset, where the imbalanced ratio of each class is the sum of the number of patterns of the rest of classes divided by the number of classes times the number of patterns of the class.

+---

 We can apply a simple method, POM, to check the accuracy obtained for this dataset:
 ```Matlab